+ Do you teach beginners?

-The free first lesson is not offered as a "gift lesson" nor will it be included in any package of lessons purchased as a gift.
+The free trial lesson is not offered as a "gift lesson" nor will it be included in any package of lessons purchased as a gift.

 The student would need to own a guitar of their own to practice on at home.

 The lesson(s) must take place or start in no more than one month after the purchase.